 How to develop your conceptual skills

-Unlike hard skills like photography and computer skills, which can be taught in a classroom setting, conceptual skills cannot be acquired only through training or by reading about them.
+Unlike hard skills, which can be taught in a classroom setting, developing your conceptual skills requires practice, reflection, and exposure to diverse perspectives.

 1. Attend a seminar